realpython/realpython-blog/2016/2016-08-30-flask-by-example-custom-angular-directive-with-D3.md

 $ redis-server
 ```

-Then get your worker going in another window:
+Then get your process worker going in another window:

 ```sh
 $ cd flask-by-example